Skip to main content

 Graph Wiring

-Connect node outputs to inputs in your .crln file:
+Connect node outputs to inputs in your .crln file.
+This is where your pipeline takes shape.

 name: perception_pipeline